Avuxo/wa2/README.md

 The carat character `^` is a linebreak, to make it look right, don't use any spaces surrounding it.

+Any line that is not `{`, `}`, or inside of a sub block will be ignored and can be used for commenting.

 Subtitles take on the following format:

 ```
 {